What is asbestos?

 How do I dispose of asbestos?

-We do not provide a removal or disposal service for asbestos (see below for information on cement-bonded asbestos) and it is not accepted at the household recycling centres in the district.
+We do not provide a removal or disposal service for asbestos.
+Please see below for information on cement-bonded asbestos.
+Asbestos is not accepted at the household recycling centres in the district.

 You should use a specialist licensed contractor to make sure it is removed and disposed of in a controlled and safe manner.
 To find the latest advice on asbestos visit the Health and Safety Executive website